Asymptotically Optimal Vertex Ranking of Planar Graphs: Upper Bounds

 \begin{cor} For each fixed integer $\ell\ge 2$, every $n$-vertex outerplanar graph $G$ has $\lrn(G)\in O(\log n/\log^{(2)} n)$. \end{cor}

 \begin{proof} By \cref{simple-small-cases}{(ii)}, $\stw(G)\le 2$ so, by \weirdref{simple-t-trees}{a} $\lrn(G)\in O(\log n/\log^{(2)} n)$. \end{proof}

 The proof of \weirdref{simple-t-trees}{a} is the most technically demanding part of the paper and is the subject of most of this section.
 Globally, the proof is by induction on the value of $t$, though it is easy to miss this, since it is spread over several lemmas.
-The case $t=1$ is easy: By \cref{simple-small-cases}(i), any graph of simple treewidth 1 is a contained in a path and therefore has an $\ell$-ranking using $\ell+1\in O(\log n/\log^{(1)} n) = O(1)$ colours.\footnote{ This is far from tight: Any path has $\ell$-ranking using at most $\lceil\log(\ell+1)\rceil+1$ colours.} In the proof of \cref{t-tree-slack}, below, we will apply \weirdref{simple-t-trees}{a} to graphs of simple treewidth $t-1$. \cref{t-tree-slack} is then used in the proof of \cref{t-tree-technical} which is used in the proof of \weirdref{simple-t-trees}{a} (a statement about graphs of simple treewidth $t$), at the end of this section.
+The case $t=1$ is easy: By \cref{simple-small-cases}(i), any graph of simple treewidth 1 is a contained in a path and therefore has an $\ell$-ranking using $\ell+1\in O(\log n/\log^{(1)} n) = O(1)$ colours.\footnote{ This is far from tight: Any path has an $\ell$-ranking using at most $k:=\floor{\log_2 \ell}+2$ colours.
+Any path of length at most $2^{k-1}-1$ is easily coloured using colours in $\{1,\ldots,k-1\}$ using divide-and-conquer \cite{nesetril.ossona:tree-depth}.
+To colour a path $v_0,\ldots,v_m$ with $m\ge 2^{k-1}$, set $\varphi(v_i):=k$ for each $i\equiv 0\pmod{2^{k-1}}$.
+Then the set of uncoloured vertices induces a collection of paths each of length at most $2^{k-1}-1$ which can be coloured using colours in $\{1,\ldots,k-1\}$.} In the proof of \cref{t-tree-slack}, below, we will apply \weirdref{simple-t-trees}{a} to graphs of simple treewidth $t-1$. \cref{t-tree-slack} is then used in the proof of \cref{t-tree-technical} which is used in the proof of \weirdref{simple-t-trees}{a} (a statement about graphs of simple treewidth $t$), at the end of this section.